Bair Hugger Warming Blankets

 How Bair Hugger Therapy Works

-Bair Hugger warming units filter air and then force warm air through Bair Hugger disposable blankets, which cover patients before, during and after surgery.
-Bair Hugger blankets are designed to use pressure points on the patient’s body to prevent heat from reaching areas at risk for pressure sores or burns.
-The blankets also include drain holes where fluid passes through the surface of the blanket to linen underneath, which is supposed to reduce the risk of skin softening and reduce the risk of unintended cooling because of heat loss from evaporation.
+Bair Hugger warming units filter air and then force warm air through disposable blankets, which cover patients before, during and after surgery.
+These blankets are designed to use pressure points on the patient’s body to prevent heat from reaching areas at risk for pressure sores or burns.
+The blankets also include drain holes where fluid passes through the surface of the blanket to the linen underneath, which is supposed to reduce the risks of skin softening and unintended cooling because of heat loss from evaporation.

 Bair Hugger blankets are disposable to reduce the chance of infection transmission from one patient to another.
 They are not designed to enter sterile fields during surgery.